 What Users Think About Monday.com

 Those who dislike Monday.com often complain that there is no free application and that if the number of users you have puts you on the low end of a pricing tier, it’s expensive.
 However, users in the Apple Store give the mobile app 4.5 stars; those rating it in the Google’s Play store give it 4.6 of 5 stars.
-Our business reviewers using Monday.com love how Monday.com makes it easy to get control of their processes and team workflows.
+Reviewers using Monday.com love how it makes it easy to get control of their processes and team workflows.

 Getting Started With Monday.com